jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 > The closest we ever get to seeing how a typical Consul is made is with Shania, but even with her, she awoke after it had already happened.
 Notably, Shania died knowing she would return, so she was better prepared for that continuity of consciousness.
 Joran died expecting *not* to be resurrected, so I'm sure the experience was a huge shock to him.

-> But there was also Noah's experience with Z in Origin, during which Noah actually conversed with Z about getting Moebed, and he could recall everything afterward.
-It's pretty clear, though, that Noah was a special case: he uniquely possessed the Sword of Origin, and Z had faced off against him and tried to turn him many, many times before.
+> But there was also Noah/N's conversion to Moebius, during which Noah actually conversed with Z about getting Moebed, and he could recall everything afterward.
+It's pretty clear, though, that Noah was a special case: dude uniquely possessed the Sword of Origin, and Z had faced off against him and tried to turn him many, many times before.

 ----